maclunar/bookmarks_app/README.md

 1. The domain is automaticaly extracted from a bookmark.
 1. Short links are automaticaly generated.

-## In progress
+## Issues
-* Strugling with tags.
-Implementation seems to be there, but the tags are not showing up corrently in the Show view.
+* Tags.
+Implementation seems to be there, but the tags are not showing up corrently in the Show view for Bookmarks.
+* In Show Domain all the bookmarks are listed, instead of just the ones that belong to the domain.
+* Domain should destroy itself if there are no bookmarks belonging to it.